 Of the three countries, (Costa Rica – Panama – Nicaragua), Costa Rica is the most expensive.
 The price of almost everything in Costa Rica is more expensive than in the USA.
 There are several reasons for that, but if one has a decent retirement package, they can live very well in Costa Rica.
 I like to use a rule of thumb comparison chart to show the difference in the cost of living in each country.

-Here is my (unscientific) comparison chart to show the cost of living in the various countries
+Below is my chart to show the cost of living in the three countries as compared to the USA.
+It is a general unscientific comparison.

 If you consider a basket of goods and services, that in the USA costs an even $1000, then here is the comparison for that same basket of goods and services in: